amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-01/questions.md

 based on my understanding:

-first, outer loop. we loop for first iteration. we start at first index; continues to loop until length of array. then, set variable called current. this is for current element, arr[i]. example;
+first, outer loop. we loop for first iteration. we start at first index; continues to loop until length of array. (i = 1 means at value 9.) then, set variable called current. this is for current element, arr[i]. s